mikeyhoward1977/synchronized-post-publisher/readme.txt

 == Screenshots ==

 1. SPP settings screen.
-Select which post types can be grouped
+Select which post types can be grouped and optionally enter your MailChimp API key

 2. Creating a new SPP group